citadel

 BONIFACIO

 Bonifacio towers over the southernmost tip of Corsica.
 Its sculpted chalk-white limestone cliffs plunge dramatically into the Mediterranean Sea.
-These imposing sea walls are part of what makes Bonifacio one of the most popular places to visit in Corsica.
+These imposing sea walls make Bonifacio one of the most popular places to visit in Corsica.

 Bonifacio is as picturesque as it is historical.
 The Staircase of King Aragon sits 200 feet above the sea.
 It was built in 1420 to access a freshwater well.
 Each of the 189 irregular stone steps is an accident waiting to happen, yet they are the highlight of my day.